-Andrew Sheng Malaysia
+Andrew Sheng Keynote Speaker

-- President of the Fung Global Institute, Hong Kong (2011-14)
+- Distinguished Fellow, Asia Global Institute, University of Hong Kong

-Andrew is the Chief Adviser to the China Banking Regulatory Commission, a member of the international advisory council of the China Investment Corporation, the China Development Bank, China Securities Regulatory Commission.
+Andrew is the Chief Adviser to the China Banking and Insurance Regulatory Commission, a member of the international advisory council of the China Investment Corporation, the China Development Bank, and China Securities Regulatory Commission.

 Banking in China